 The men were told that the study would last only six months, but they were ultimately observed for 40 years, living with the disease without their knowledge, and dealing with the consequences.
 The experiment was designed in a way that it could not be considered complete until all participants had died and been autopsied.

 Even when confronted with accusations of unethical practices throughout the 1960s and 70s, the Centers for Disease Control, which had taken over the study, insisted on continuing the work for the sake of research.
 The CDC’s efforts were supported by prestigious organizations such as the National Medical Association (representing African-American physicians) and the American Medical Association.

 Ultimately, an investigator for the US Public Health Service in San Francisco, Peter Buxton, took the story to the press.
-Ted Kennedy called for hearings and in 1972, the study was finally terminated.
-Only after a lawsuit from the NAACP was a settlement was issued to the remaining survivors and their families.
+Ted Kennedy called for hearings and in 1972, forty years after it had began, the study was finally terminated.
+Only after a lawsuit from the NAACP was a compensatory settlement was issued to the remaining survivors and their families.

 It is considered the paradigm of unethical experimentation in American history.

 In July of 1974, in the wake of the scandal, the National Research Act was signed into law, creating the National Commission for the Protection of Human Subjects of Biomedical and Behavioral Research.
 The commission was formed to analyze research practices involving human test subjects, assess the risks of these practices, provide professional ethical guidance, and deliver a definition of informed consent for each research setting, especially for vulnerable populations.
 Their findings and guidance were provided in, The Belmont Report, a 10-page guide to conducting research on human beings.

 OK, this is where it gets interesting for designers again.